payzeio/laravel-payze/README.md

 See supported languages in [languages enum file](src/Enums/Language.php).

-**Recommended:** Pass language by using enum instead of directly passing a string.
+**Recommended:** Pass language by using an enum instead of directly passing a string.

 ```php
 use PayzeIO\LaravelPayze\Enums\Language;